-To run for office, download this petition and collect signatures from 40 qualified voters in the Scotia-Glenville School District.
-The completed nominating petitions must be returned to the Business Office, 900 Preddice Parkway, Scotia one month before the May vote.
+- download this petition and collect signatures from 25 qualified voters in the Scotia-Glenville School District.
+The completed nominating petitions must be returned to the Business Office, 900 Preddice Parkway, Scotia by April 17, 2023.

 Board members serve three-year terms with no salary.
 They are responsible for overseeing the activities and policies of the school district.
 Meetings are typically held at 7 p.m. on the second and fourth Mondays of each month.